danielrcollins1/OED-Expanded/monsters.md

 **Monster Damage**: Monster damage is determined on a 1d6, unless otherwise noted.

-**Monster Strength**: If necessary, you can assume a Monster's Strength modifier is equal to ½ its Hit Die.
+**Monster Strength**: If necessary, you can assume a Monster's Strengthmodifier is equal to ½ its Hit Die, and their carry capacity in Stone is (HD*2)+10 (Multiply by 2 or 3 for quardrapeds, etc)

 **Magic to Hit**: For every 4 *natural* Hit Die a creature possesses, it is capable of harming creatures that normally require +1 magic weapon to